openseadragon-imaging/openseadragon-viewerinputhook/README.md

 The ViewerInputHook class inserts your event hook handler methods in front of any existing event handler methods so the attached handler will be called first.
-Additional ViewerInputHook objects can be added on the same viewer/MouseTracker to create a chain of hook methods, where the last added handler(s) will be called first.
+Additional ViewerInputHook objects can be added on the same viewer/MouseTracker to create a chain of hook methods, where the last added handler(s) will be called first. **Note: If multiple ViewerInputHook are attached to the same viewer/MouseTracker, destroy() should be called for each ViewerInputHook in reverse order of attachment!**

 Your hook event handler methods can control the event handling behavior in one or more of the following ways: